Central Georgia Lakes

 Lake Juliette offers a day-use area for boat launching, picnicking and swimming, as well as full-service and primitive campgrounds.
 Picnic pavilions are also available to be reserved.
 Handicapped-accessible boat launching ramps are also available.
 Boats with engines greater than 25 horsepower are prohibited on Lake Juliette.
-Please note, Dames Ferry campground is closed permanently.
+Please note, Dames Ferry campground is now managed by Georgia State Parks.

 Lake Jackson Lake Resources Office

 Monday through Friday

 8 a.m. - 5 p.m.
 EST

 Lake Resources Specialist